syoung212/matmul-project/README.md

 from the terminal.
 If someone feels like adding an autoconf or CMake script for these configurations, I would welcome it!

-If you want to play around with the Intel compiler, it typically does much better than GCC on this type of code.
-However, we can't install the Intel compiler on non-university machines under the terms of the educational license, so we will stick with GCC and CLang on GCP.

 For those who aren't familiar with the Makefile system and would like an overview, please consult these two links: [tutorial](http://mrbook.org/blog/tutorials/make/) [more in-depth tutorial](http://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html)